-- More than one projectile: Same as projectile above additionally if fired from same firearm or multiple firearms - Fired Cartridge Case: caliber, firearm type, possible manufacturer, possible reload, evaluated for entry into the NIBIN database - Multiple fired cartridge cases: Same as fired cartridge case additionally if fired from same firearm or multiple firearms - Projectile or Fired Cartridge case and a firearm: If fired from or in the submitted firearm - Shot pellets / shot wads: size of shot pellets, gauge of shotgun barrel, gauge of wad, possible pellet size contained in wad - Clothing, firearm and evidence ammunition: Approximate distance of the muzzle to clothing / Distance determination examination can only be performed when there is a suspected bullet hole (defect) in the submitted clothing.
+- Projectile: caliber, firearm type, listing of possible manufacturers - More than one projectile: Same as projectile above additionally if fired from same firearm or multiple firearms - Fired Cartridge Case: caliber, firearm type, possible manufacturer, possible reload, evaluated for entry into the NIBIN database - Multiple fired cartridge cases: Same as fired cartridge case additionally if fired from same firearm or multiple firearms - Projectile or Fired Cartridge case and a firearm: If fired from or in the submitted firearm - Shot pellets / shot wads: size of shot pellets, gauge of shotgun barrel, gauge of wad, possible pellet size contained in wad - Clothing and firearm: Approximate distance of the muzzle to clothing / Distance determination examination can only be performed when there is a suspected bullet hole (defect) in the submitted clothing.
 Request for GSR / Distance Determination also requires a copy of the medical examiner's report, a review of crime scene images entered into evidence, a review of the offense report, the suspected firearm, and the same ammunition used during the shooting. - Note: If the suspected firearm and ammunition have not been recovered, or the clothing does not contain a bullet hole (defect) the Firearms Lab will not perform a distance determination test.